acswindle/personal-blog/content/posts/database-project-setup/index.md

 ```

 The schema refers to our directory with our DBMate migrations.
-SQLC intgerops with DBMate and will automatically pull the schema from the
+SQLC interops with DBMate and will automatically pull the schema from the
 "up" migrations and ignore the "down" migrations.
 The queries refer to our
 sql queries that our code can operate on.
 We can refer to a single file,
 like I've done here, or we can refer to a directory of files.
 I typically